Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Although no Pennsylvania state statute requires employers to provide paid sick leave to their employees, the cities of Philadelphia and Pittsburgh both have statutes governing paid sick leave.

 In Philadelphia, employers with ten or more employees must provide paid sick leave, and employers with nine or fewer employees must provide unpaid sick leave.
 Employees who have been employed for a minimum of 90 days can earn one hour of sick leave for every 40 hours worked with a maximum of 40 sick leave hours earned in a calendar year.
 Independent contractors, seasonal workers, adjunct professors, employees hired for less than six months, interns, pool employees, employees covered by collective bargaining agreements, and state or federal employees are not entitled to sick leave.
-Sick leave can be requested verbally or in writing and must be paid at the worker's normal rate, and employers are required to notify employees that they are eligible for sick leave and the amount of sick leave to which an employee is entitled, as well as the terms of its use.
+Sick leave can be requested verbally or in writing and must be paid at the worker's normal rate.
+Employers are required to notify employees that they are eligible for sick leave and the amount of sick leave to which an employee is entitled as well as the terms of its use.
 Employers cannot require employees to find a replacement worker to use sick leave, and employers cannot retaliate against any employee who exercises their sick leave right.
 Sick leave can be used for an employee's own health needs, to care for a family member, or for leave due to domestic abuse or assault.
 Phila Code Ch 9-4100, et al.

-In Pittsburgh, employers must provide each employee at least one hour of paid sick time for every 35 hours worked for the employer within the geographic boundaries of the city of Pittsburgh unless the employer designates a higher amount.
+In Pittsburgh, private employers must provide each employee at least one hour of paid sick time for every 35 hours worked for the employer within the geographic boundaries of the city of Pittsburgh unless the employer designates a higher amount.
 Employees of employers with 15 or more employees will accrue a minimum of one hour of paid sick time for every 35 hours worked for the employer within the geographic boundaries of the city of Pittsburgh with a maximum of 40 hours of paid sick time in a calendar year unless the employer designates a higher amount.
 Employees of employers with fewer than 15 employees will accrue a minimum of one hour of sick time for every 35 hours worked for the employer within the geographic boundaries of the city of Pittsburgh with a maximum of 24 hours of paid sick time in a calendar year unless the employer designates a higher amount.
 Accrued, unused sick time carries over from one calendar year to the next up to the applicable accrual cap for a covered employee.
 Employers may not transfer, demote, discharge, suspend, reduce hours of, or directly threaten such actions against a covered employee who requests or uses accrued sick time.
 Paid Sick Days Act.

 Smoking Laws

-The Pennsylvania Clean Indoor Act (PCIA) prohibits smoking in enclosed workplaces and other "public places" with limited exceptions.
+The Pennsylvania Clean Indoor Air Act prohibits smoking in enclosed workplaces and other "public places" with limited exceptions.
 35 Pa.
 Stat. § 637.3.
 The scope of the statute is broad.
 35 Pa.
 Stat. § 637.2.
 A covered workplace is defined as an "indoor area serving as a place of employment, occupation, business, trade, craft, professional[,] or volunteer activity."
 The Act also mandates that employers prominently post signs prohibiting smoking.
 35 Pa.
 Stat. § 637.4.

 A person may not discharge an employee, refuse to hire an applicant for employment, or retaliate against an employee because the individual exercises a right to a smoke-free environment required under the act.
 35 Pa.
 Stat.
 Ann. § 637.7.